Monday, May 15, 2017

-During the Forming stage of team development, team members are usually excited to be part of the team and eager about the work ahead.
+During the Forming stage of team development, team members are usually excited to be part of the team and eager for the work ahead.
 Members often have high positive expectations for the team experience.
-At the same time, they may also feel some anxiety, wondering how they will fit in to the team and if their performance will measure up.
+At the same time, they may also feel some anxiety, wondering how they will fit into the team and if their performance will measure up.

 Behaviors observed during the Forming stage may include lots of questions from team members, reflecting both their excitement about the new team and the uncertainty or anxiety they might be feeling about their place on the team.

-The principal work for the team during the Forming stage is to create a team with clear structure, goals, direction and roles so that members begin to build trust.
-A good kick-off or orientation process can help ground the members in terms of the team's mission and goals, and can establish expectations about both the team's product process.
+The principal work for the team during the Forming stage is to create a team with clear structure, goals, direction, and roles so that members begin to build trust.
+A good kick-off or orientation process can help ground the members in terms of the team's mission and goals and can establish expectations about both the team's production process.
 During the Forming stage, much of the team's energy is focused on defining the team so task accomplishment may be relatively low.

 Leader tasks during the Forming Stage focus on providing direction and establishing clear expectations for both the team as a whole as well as individual team members.